Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 Version 7:
 - Polish translation added by Roberciiik.
+- Sarevok's armor should not be usable by Mages/sorcerers.
 - missed line in duke_eltan.d traified.
+- Dukes should not turn hostile when PC returns into Palace after killing Sarevok on EE patch 2.6 beta.
+- afte Sarevok is dead: Duke Eltan is no longer searched for, so the Harbormaster shouldn't refer to him.
 - typo corrections in readme (English).
-- corrected charset to charsets in tp2.
+- corrected "charset" to "charsets" in tp2.
-- changes to tp2 organization (use of install.mrk so text transformation to utf-8 is only done once); Russian version now uses english setup.tra out of English language folder; added forbid checks for EET_End.
+- changes to tp2 organization: use of install.mrk so text transformation to utf-8 is only done once; Russian version now uses english setup.tra out of English language folder; added forbid checks for EET_End.
 - corrected doubled cpmvars.tpa entry for "Beregost_House08".
+- updated links and install order info in endlessbg1.ini.
+- clearified the copyright license the mod is published under and provided a link to Tantalus' Mod "Sarevok Recovery Mod".

 Version 6.1:
 -Lines in ffhealer.tpa and refugees_sod.tpa traified.
 Russian text by yota13.